Identification, Images, & Information

 Remarks

-This is a member of the "Alutacea" Group, which includes several very closely related populations that are treated by some authors all as subspecies of S. alutacea, by other authors as all distinct species, but which are most often grouped as several subspecies included within a few species.
-S. rubiginosa is very similar and closely related to S. alutacea, and is often considered a subspecies of that species.
+This is a member of the "Alutacea" Group, which includes several very closely related populations that are treated by some authors all as subspecies of S. alutacea, while most authors treat most as distinct species.
+S. rubiginosa is very similar and closely related to S. alutacea, and has been treated as a subspecies.